trizen/raku-rosettacode/programming_tasks/P/Partial_function_application.md

 ```

 The `*+2` is also a form of partial application in Perl&#160;6.
-In this case we partially apply the `infix:&lt;+&gt;` function with a second argument of 2.
+In this case we partially apply the `infix:<+>` function with a second argument of 2.
 That is, the star (known as the "whatever" star) indicates which argument <em>not</em> to apply.
 In contrast to languages that keep some arguments unbound by leaving holes, the explicit star in Perl&#160;6 allows us to avoid syntactic ambiguity in whether to expect a term or an infix operator; such self-clocking code contributes to better error messages when things go wrong.